She was ready to go out the window.

 A few years later, our daughter was married (to a man) and came home with her then 1-year old to have his first birthday party at the house.
 Her friend came.
 I was SO happy to see her.
 I gave her a hug and told her I was so thankful she was there.
 She brought her wife with her, and I said hello and welcomed her too.
 My husband could hardly look at them.
 All I knew is that she was there and I was happy to see her even though I knew I could never un-say everything that had been said and I couldn’t unbreak the heart I broke.

 The brainwashing had been so complete that it made my sense of love and loyalty and family take second place to “loving correction”.
 It was all bullshit.
 I HURT HER SO BADLY.

-The image above in this post came across on Instagram the other day, and when I saw it, I got tears in my eyes.
+I teared up when this image came across on Instagram.
 NOW I understand where the closet analogy came from.
-LGBTQ people don’t hide in closets.
+LGBTQ+ people don’t hide in closets.
 They don’t put themselves in closets.
-WE DO.
-WE create the closets because we are uncomfortable, don’t want to see, don’t want to know.
-WE want to pretend that everyone is like us and no one is “THAT sinful.”
+SOCIETY INSISTS ON IT.
+People — particularly of the Christian sects — build the closets because they make us uncomfortable.
+We don’t want to see, don’t want to know.
+We want to pretend that everyone is like us and no one is “that sinful.”
 But we were wrong.

 Love is love.
 Family is family, whether by blood or by heart.
 It’s time to burn down the fucking closets.

 Hi!
 If you’re new here or haven’t been here in a long time and you’re wondering WHAT in the world is going on with me, I’ll tell you.
 In a nutshell, I’ve been going through a massive mind-shift since 2013.
 To see how I’m processing all of it, check out my posts that are tagged ‘exvangelical’.
 I’ll get you started with the first one I wrote back in 2015, Losing Church.